2019 Schedule of Events

 MLK Keynote Address

-Tickets are free and available through the Sarratt Cinema Box Office beginning December 1st.
-On January 15, remaining tickets will be available at the lobby of Langford Auditorium at 6:15 pm.
+Tickets are free and available through the Sarratt Cinema Box Office beginning January 7th.
+On January 21, remaining tickets will be available at the lobby of Langford Auditorium at 6:15 pm.
+Visit link for more ticketing details: https://www.ticketweb.com/event/vanderbilt-university-mlk-commemoration-keynote-vanderbilt-university-langford-auditorium-tickets/9011375

 Join us for an inspirational interfaith service that bears witness to the shining light that Rev. Dr. Martin Luther King was in our world and to the continuing light of his legacy among us.
 Vanderbilt University and Divinity School students will lead this service.
 Thanks to Assistant Dean Rev. Dr. Amy Steele for coordinating the planning of this service.